Sustainable Weight Loss: 12 Key Habits

 • Half your plate: vegetables

-• Quarter: lean protein
+• Quarter of your plate: lean protein

-• Quarter: whole grains
+• One-fourth of your plate: whole grains

 Avoid eating straight from a bag or box.
 Many people eat – when they are already full – out of habit or boredom.
 By slowing down and serving less, you can still enjoy your meals without going overboard.
 Over time, this simple habit can make a big difference in long-term weight loss.